Dagoberto Valdés Hernández: Accomplishments

-When no one knew how to guide the Cuban society through a change in history, towards the democracy, he was teaching how to proceed with what Cuba got, he was preparing the civic society as the basis for a new country to overcome the damages that have been inflicted in the Cuban society by years of indoctrination by the internal authoritarianism, and how to embrace our reality and make the best out of it with the Strength Of The Small, putting efforts in maintaining alive day by day and editorial after editorial, a Civic Center and a Magazine that for many years gave the government something to worried about across the entire country, -such was the reach of that important magazine-, something to be afraid of, because people were learning, people were starting to understand that their opinion were important too and they also could be heard.
-Proof to this page of his selfless passion for Cuba, when his projects were interrupted by the intervention of the government through the Catholic Church hierarchies, he just started over.
-Like it was the first time but with more experience and more, much more in danger.
-He has given and still give all his efforts to change the reality of Cuba and the Cuban People no matter which cost this has brought and will bring to him personally.
-He's also a very humble man that believe in god, that wouldn't ask for this words to be written.
+Through his editorials, he wrote about civic engagement, public participation, and maintaining hope in difficult circumstances.
+He was associated with a civic center and a magazine that circulated nationally and published material critical of the government.

 Teaching accomplishments

 He has been a guest lecturer in Georgetown University and the Catholic University of America.
 He was appointed first vice president of the Institute of Cuban Studies (IEC) in 2005.
-In April 2007 he became president of the IEC which is made up of outstanding intellectuals from the island and the Diaspora.
+In April 2007, he became president of the IEC, which is made up of outstanding intellectuals from the island and the Diaspora.
 He is the first Cuban living in the island who holds this post.

-He worked as a professor of Ethics, Civics and Introduction to Ecclesiology, at the diocesan Pre-Seminary “Fr.
-Félix Varela” from 1996 to 2007.
+He worked as a professor of Ethics, Civics and Introduction to Ecclesiology, at the diocesan Pre-Seminary "Fr.
+Félix Varela" from 1996 to 2007.
 From 1993 to 2007 he taught as a professor of Ethics and Civics.
 His writings deal with the topic he developed and investigated most: the Civil society in Cuba.

 Writing accomplishments

 He was a permanent correspondent for the Italian Magazine La Societá and a permanent columnist in La Voz Católica, a publication of the Miami Archdiocese in Florida, U.S.

-On December 20, 2007 he received the Award “Tolerancia Plus” (Tolerance Plus) granted by some groups of the Cuban Civil society.
+On December 20, 2007 he received the Tolerancia Plus Award granted by some groups of the Cuban Civil society.
 This is the first award he receives inside Cuba.

 In January 2008 he founded the Socio Cultural digital Magazine Convivencia.
 Its first issue appeared on February 15, 2008.